CDL Helpline FAQ for Resource Liaisons

 Do I ever need to enter a ticket myself?

-If someone reports a problem to you (because you are the Resource Liaison), you can choose to call the CDL Helpline directly (510) 987-0555, or log the problem into the Helpline database yourself.
+If someone reports a problem to you (because you are the Resource Liaison), you can submit the problem to CDL Helpline yourself.
 In order to log the problem in yourself, you need to have an account.
 Please see How to Use the CDL Helpline Web Site for more information.
-We encourage you to submit your own Request (a Request becomes a ticket once in the system) so you can easily check the status of the problem at any time.
-Also, you can check to see what problems have been reported by all the other UC campuses as well.
+We encourage you to submit your own ticket so you can easily check the status of the problem at any time.

 How do I decide whether to report a problem directly to CDL or talk to the vendor myself?

-Access problems: Access problems should always be reported to CDL, by either calling the CDL Helpline or logging it into our database.
-For urgent problems, always call the CDL Helpline (510.987.0555).
+Access problems: Access problems should always be reported to CDL, by reporting issues to CDL Helpline.

 Content problems: Missing content should always be reported directly to the vendor.
 CDL’s Report A Problem page includes useful links to some of the vendors.
 If content is there, but not useful (garbled, etc) please also report directly to the vendor.
 Please CC: CDL-ERESOURCES-L@UCOP.EDU when sending email messages.
 (However, please do not use CDL-ERESOURCES-L@UCOP.EDU when using the helpline database.)

-Functionality problems: If a feature is broken to the extent it causes major access problems, please report to CDL, by either calling the CDL Helpline (510.987.0555) or logging it into our database.
+Functionality problems: If a feature is broken to the extent it causes major access problems, please report to CDL, through the CDL Helpline.
 If the feature works, but not as expected, or if minor functionality is lost, please report directly to the vendor and CC: CDL-ERESOURCES-L@UCOP.EDU.
 (Again, please do not use CDL-ERESOURCES-L@UCOP.EDU when using the helpline database.)

 What if I’m having a problem that has nothing to do with my assigned resource?